All Episodes

 So 24 deaths, and the Iraqi leadership is now having a cow and demanding to investigate.

-This is the one thing, you know, when you hear when you hear Jack uh cut and run Mertha describing these atrocities.
+This is the one thing, you know, when you hear Jack cut and run Murtha describing these atrocities.

 I haven't heard one opponent of the war describe our enemies anywhere near the way they describe the United States military.

-All right, so you want to have the investigating files.
+All right, so you want to have the investigative files.

 Well, fine and dandy.

-I know you're at war with them and so forth, but this outrage here is just I I think it's a faked orgasm for political purposes.
+I know you're at war with them and so forth, but this outrage here is just, I think it's a faked orgasm for political purposes.

-In Hadithha, and there are people in Congress who have been briefed by some in the military who say it's gonna be very bad.
+In Haditha, and there are people in Congress who have been briefed by some in the military who say it's going to be very bad.

-Like somebody was just cleared in a court martial trial the other day for murder.
+Somebody was just cleared in a court-martial trial the other day for murder.

-Uh and and uh another man had written a letter, I think some newspaper, New York Times something, uh, who had been falsely accused of these kinds of atrocities.
+And another man had written a letter, I think some newspaper, New York Times, something, who had been falsely accused of these kinds of atrocities.

-And he was writing in context of uh of Hadith.
+And he was writing in context of Haditha.

-And in Hadithha, we know that the insurgents don't wear uniforms, and if uh if they're being uh uh protected and housed and hidden uh by some so-called Iraqi citizens and so forth, and the Marines learn this, uh especially in the midst of one of their own being killed by one of these IEDs that goes off under a Humvee.
+And if they're being protected and housed and hidden by some so-called Iraqi citizens and so forth, and the Marines learn this, especially in the midst of one of their own being killed by one of these IEDs that goes off under a Humvee, a crack, it's entirely possible.

-I just uh I've learned enough uh as a student here of the drive-by media that the drive-by media is the drive-by media because of this, the drive-by media, and they can't wait for stories like this.
+I just, I've learned enough as a student here of the drive-by media that the drive-by media is the drive-by media because of this, the drive-by media, and they can't wait for stories like this.

-They turned Abu Grab into something that it wasn't, and they turned Club Gitmo into something that well, you got a hunger strike now going on in a club gitmo.
+They turned Abu Grab into something that it wasn't, and they turned Club Gitmo into something that you got a hunger strike now going on in a Club Gitmo.

 You know, I mean, the menu down there is fine.